 | China

-Starbucks reportedly mulling stake sale in its China business
+Starbucks reportedly mulling China business stake sale

 The US coffee giant is seeking to reverse falling sales and footfall in the vast East Asian market, where its 7,500-store business is faces fierce competition from fast-growing, value-focused domestic rivals, Luckin Coffee and Cotti Coffee